haveagr8day/ImageDescriptionBot/README.md

 !setimgdesc C45szN5GACA= Example image written on a grey background

+Alternatively, !setimagedesc can also be used in place of !setimgdesc

 ![Bot image post with updated image description](https://i.imgur.com/9EaCkaA.png)

 Errors when processing a !setimgdesc command (e.g. not enough parameters, invalid identifier, etc.) are sent to the user by DM.